 But, as always, it seems players are divided and WotC is trying to find a way to please everyone.
 Back in March, reddit user “internofdoom33” challenged senior MTG Designer Gavin Verhey to answer their question about fetch lands.
 If he did, the user would donate “the retail cost of a box of (Mystery Booster)” to charity—which they did.
 And Verhey didn’t disappoint either:

 “Do we plan to reprint the Fetch lands (or Oracle of Mul Daya, or Force of Will, or Mana Drain, or Jace, or…)?
 Absolutely.
 I can pretty much guarantee you that they will show up somewhere along the line.
 We know players need them, we aren’t bound by the reserved list, and frankly, we’d be fools to not reprint them.”Gavin Verhey

-In short, you can either go price hunting on an MTG card trading site like TCGPlayer, get the Secret Lair: Ultimate Edition, or wait for future reprints.
+In short, you can either go price hunting on an MTG card trading site like TCGPlayer, get some MH2 packs, or wait for future reprints.

 So we’ve established pretty well that the fetch lands are powerful, expensive, but if you’re playing certain formats, you gotta have em.
 So what do you do?

 If you’re going to buy them, be smart about it.
-First of all, I recommend buying them on an open marketplace vs. from one seller.
+I recommend buying them on an open marketplace instead of from one seller.
 One seller may have a significantly higher markup than others, so when you buy somewhere that has multiple sellers competing, you’re bound to get a better price.